 Liquidity is a measure of our ability to meet potential cash requirements, including ongoing commitments to repay borrowings, fund and maintain our target investments and operations, make distributions to our stockholders and other general business needs.
 We use cash to acquire our target investments, repay principal and interest on our borrowings, make distributions to our stockholders and fund our operations.
-Our primary sources of cash consist of unused borrowing capacity under our financing sources, securitizations, the net proceeds of future equity and debt offerings, payments of principal and interest we receive on our portfolio of assets and cash generated from our operating results.
-In the second quarter of 2018, we financed a pool of our commercial real estate loans through our first CLO securitization transaction.
-The net proceeds from the CLO issuance were used to repay a portion of the outstanding balances of our repurchase facilities, to re-invest in our target assets and for other general corporate purposes.
-We expect that our primary sources of financing will be, to the extent available to us, through (a) repurchase agreements and other types of credit facilities, (b) securitizations, (c) other sources of private financing, and (d) offerings of our equity or debt securities.
+Our primary sources of cash consist of unused borrowing capacity under our financing sources, the net proceeds of future equity and debt offerings, payments of principal and interest we receive on our portfolio of assets and cash generated from our operating results.

-In the future, we may use other additional sources of financing to fund the origination or acquisition of our target investments, including other credit facilities, warehouse facilities, repurchase facilities and other secured and unsecured forms of borrowing.
+In the future, we may use other additional sources of financing to fund the origination or acquisition of our target investments, including other financing facilities and other secured and unsecured forms of borrowing.
 These financings may be collateralized or non-collateralized and may involve one or more lenders.
 We expect that these facilities will typically have maturities ranging from two to five years and may accrue interest at either fixed or floating rates.
 We may also finance our business through the non-recourse sale of senior loan interests.

 We may also seek to raise further equity capital and issue additional debt securities in order to fund our future investments.
-We may also seek to enhance the returns on our commercial real estate loan portfolio through additional securitizations, if available.
+We may also seek to enhance the returns on our commercial real estate loan portfolio through additional CLOs or other securitizations, if available.